-Well, as with spouses, the impact of a parent's addiction on children varies greatly from person to person.
-You know, we all experience things differently.
-Normally the older that a child is, the more aware that the child is, no matter what the other parent does, that his or her parent is impaired.
+As with spouses, the impact of a parent's addiction on children varies greatly from child to child.
+We all experience things differently.
+Normally the older that a child is, the more aware that the child is – no matter what the other parent says or does – that his or her parent is impaired.
 The child sees it in bloodshot eyes and senses it in mood behavior changes.
-In fact, younger children are actually much more oriented toward perceptual cues as opposed to actually seeing and speaking to their parent about addictive behavior because they aren’t able to express themselves through expressive language the way that older children are.
+In fact, younger children are actually much more oriented toward perceptual cues as opposed to actually seeing and speaking to their parent about addictive behavior because they aren’t able to articulate their thoughts and feelings through expressive language the way that older children are.

 Allison Williams is a Union, New Jersey family lawyer who is certified by the Supreme Court of New Jersey as a matrimonial law attorney.
 To learn more about Allison, visit her firm's online profile or her website www.familylawyersnewjersey.com.Back To Top

 Business Valuators / CPAs